Haiku-art/javascript_project2/README.md

 # javascript_project2
-Javascript Project 2 for School
+Javascript Project 2: ELOKUVAORAAKKELI

+Gets data from Finnkinos XML files and displays information of the ongoing movies in the selected theatre.